delaklo/color-design-hub/README.md

 ## Create together
 get involved if you have free time to make this app more useful for other developers like us
 <br />
-TO DO: spinner, ready-made gradient background
+TO DO: spinner, ready-made gradient background, better readme